Adventures in a Messy Life

 Instead, I’ll start telling you about the next lesson we’re learning: SHELLS!

-After reading what animals live in shells and how there are many types, we first read about bivalves, so today’s lesson is on bivalves.
+After reading what animals live in shells from our swimming creatures textbook and how there are many types, we first read about bivalves, so today’s lesson is on bivalves.

 Setup: Each kid had a pile of shells and a few non-shell items and a piece of felt.